-In the General Fund, on the fund basis, the actual revenues were comparable to the budget except for transfer taxes courthouse fees that generated \$ 356,161 over the budget, intergovernmental grants that generated \$ 617,920 over the budget, and permits and planning and zoning fees were \$ 142,344 over budget.
-The overall increase over budgeted revenues was \$ 1,398,005 on the Fund Financial Statements.
+In the General Fund, on the fund basis, the actual revenues were comparable to the budget except for transfer taxes and courthouse fees that generated \$ 417,923 over the budget, intergovernmental grants that generated \$ 355,008 over the budget, permits and planning and zoning fees were \$ 212,081 over the budget, and miscellaneous revenues that generated \$ 98,317 over the budget.
+The overall increase in actual revenues over budgeted revenues was \$ 1,172,158 on the Fund Financial Statements.
 Expenses consist of General Administrative, Planning and Zoning, Public Safety, and Streets and Grounds.
-Planning and Zoning incurred significant costs related to Town's comprehensive plan for planning, zoning and annexation matters that are required to be done every ten years.
-The Town is also incurring professional service costs for the Downtown Development District to administer this segment of the Town.
-Public Safety paid salaries in excess of budgeted amounts, and Streets and Grounds conducted significant street maintenance projects during the year.
-The capital outlay budget did not include street costs.
+General Administrative disbursed more funding to the Emergency Service Fund and G.R.E.A.T.
+Fund than was budgeted.
+Public Safety paid salaries in excess of budgeted amounts; however, the employee benefit costs for Public Safety were under budget.
+The capital outlay budget for General Administration did not include costs related to the Town Hall Renovations for 37 and 39 The Circle.
+As a result, the total capital outlay for the general fund was \$ 1,045,341 over budget.
+The capital outlay for Public Safety was \$ 146,286 over the budget because it did not include costs related to new capital leases for police vehicles during the fiscal year and various public safety new technology upgrades.